fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 - The Wallet Instance MUST establish trust with other participants of the Wallet ecosystem, such as Credential Issers and Relying Parties, presenting a Wallet Attestation.
 - The Wallet Instance MUST be compatible and functional on both Android and iOS operating systems and available on the Play Store and App Store, respectively.
 - The Wallet Instance MUST provide a mechanism to verify the User's actual possession and full control of their personal device.
-- The Wallet Instance MUST be able to present the an up-to-date list of relying parties with which the user has established a connection and, where applicable, all data exchanged;
+- The Wallet Instance MUST be able to present the an up-to-date list of relying parties with which the User has established a connection and, where applicable, all data exchanged;
 - The Wallet Instance MUST be able to allow users to request the erasure of personal attributes by a Relying Party pursuant to Article 17 of Regulation (EU) 2016/679, and to log each Erasure Request made.

 Wallet Attestation Requirements